Menu

 The KS1 curriculum has been designed to introduce pupils to key subjects-specific concepts and vocabulary in order to prepare them for KS2.
 The KS2 curriculum is based on the only safe assumption that a teacher can make: that a pupil might go on to study the subject at university, require particular subject knowledge in their future career, or need particular subject knowledge or skills to enable them to be active members of society.

-We want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
-We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
-This often feeds into the geography curriculum.
 For example, the whole-school celebrated ‘Our Bristol’ as a theme and as part of this themed week, children went on a special tour of our city.
 Children from Year 6 had amazing journeys on the City Explorer open top bus.
 They were able to take in some of our city’s wonderful historical buildings and landmarks.
-Starting at the SS Great Britain, the bus went past the Bristol Museum, The Arnolfini, The Mshed, the Cathedral and ended up going under the Clifton Suspension Bridge.
+Starting at the SS Great Britain, the bus went past the Bristol Museum, The Arnolfini, The M Shed, the Cathedral and ended up going under the Clifton Suspension Bridge.
 It was a great way to celebrate the vibrancy of our great city!

-We enrich their time in our school with memorable, unforgettable experiences and provide opportunities which are normally out of reach – this piques their interests and passions.
-For example the whole school took part in Fairtrade Fortnight.
-They learnt about the origins of Fairtrade and then, through an interpreter, heard from a Nicaraguan coffee producer, first hand of his experiences.
+For example, the whole school took part in Fairtrade Fortnight.
+They learned about the origins of Fairtrade and then, through an interpreter, heard from a Nicaraguan coffee producer, first hand, about his experiences.

 Curriculum Implementation

 The geography curriculum has been carefully built and the learning opportunities for each year group crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.
 We believe that our pupils need to be actively involved in making sense of their learning and therefore an enquiry approach has been implemented, encouraging higher-order thinking and allowing our children to explore in a way that is meaningful to them.
 Within each year group, geography strands are revisited in a progressive manner.
-For example, when encouraging an understanding of places and connection, Year 1 focus on observing human and physical features within a local green space, Arnos Vale.
-This understanding of our place in the world develops through the year groups through comparisons within the UK, Europe and the wider world and then in both Year 6 enquires there is an emphasis on understanding how places across the world are interconnected and the position of Bristol within that.

 Geography subject specific characteristics, which we expect the children to demonstrate, underpin all work in geography and provide a common subject specific vocabulary for staff and pupils.